Fatumayattani/soma_vault/README.md

 4. **Localization**:
    - The AI ensures that the content is localized according to the language, culture, and educational needs of the user.
 5. **Real-Time Updates**:
    - As users provide feedback or modify their inputs, the AI refines and updates the content to better suit their needs.

+   ---
+   ## Target Audience

+- **Students**: Especially those in underserved regions, who can benefit from localized educational content.
+- **Teachers**: Educators who lack sufficient resources and need ready-to-use lesson plans, quizzes, and study materials.
+- **Educational Institutions**: Schools and learning centers that need accessible, relevant content to support their curriculum.